Whatever810/candidates_simulation/README.md

 A probabilistic analysis of the 2026 FIDE Candidates Tournament, utilizing a Monte Carlo simulation ($N=100,000$).

 The model can be used with Performance Ratings (TPR) against elite opposition ($>2600$ Elo) from the provided database of games in 2024 and 2025, or updated FIDE ratings using the web scraper.
-To account for the standard error in published ratings and natural variance in player form, the model samples each player's tournament strength from a normal distribution $N(\mu, \sigma=40)$ at the start of each simulation iteration.
+To account for the natural variance in player form, the model samples each player's tournament strength from a normal distribution $N(\mu, \sigma=40)$ at the start of each simulation iteration.

 #### Results according to the ratings on 25/1/2026
 ![Forecast Chart](candidates_forecast.png)